The Ultimate Guide to an Insulated Steel Door

 Once you’ve decided an insulated steel door is right for your project, the next step is picking the perfect one.
 With so many options available, it helps to know what to look for.
 From the thickness of the steel to the style of the hardware, these details make a big difference in performance, security, and curb appeal.
 This guide will walk you through the key factors to consider so you can feel confident in your choice.

-Check the Steel Gauge and Thickness
+Why Steel Gauge and Thickness Matter

 When you start comparing insulated steel doors, you’ll see the term "gauge" used to describe the steel's thickness.
 It might seem a little backward, but a lower gauge number actually means thicker, stronger steel.
 For example, a 20-gauge door is thicker and more durable than a 24-gauge door.
 Thicker steel offers better security and is more resistant to dents and damage.
 Choosing the right gauge is key to making sure your door meets your security and insulation needs, whether you’re securing a home or a high-traffic commercial building.

-Review Fire Ratings and Safety Features
+Don't Overlook Fire Ratings and Safety

 One of the standout benefits of steel doors is their natural fire resistance.
 Many insulated steel doors come with a specific fire rating, which tells you how long the door can withstand a fire and help prevent it from spreading.
 These ratings are crucial for safety and are often required by local building codes, especially for doors connecting a garage to a house.
 When you’re shopping, always check the fire rating to ensure it meets the safety standards for your area.
 This simple step adds a significant layer of protection for your property and everyone in it.